 You must be ordinarily resident in Hong Kong, hold a Hong Kong Permanent Identity Card and intend to reside in Hong Kong once your course is completed.

 You must hold an undergraduate degree with first class Honours (or equivalent) or a substantive postgraduate degree at master's level or above.

 Scholarships will be awarded on the basis of academic merit.

-In order to be considered for this scholarship, you must submit your application for graduate study by the relevant January deadline for your course (6 January or 20 January 2017.
-See the Courses page for the deadline applicable to your course).
+In order to be considered for this scholarship, you must submit your application for graduate study by the relevant January deadline for your course.
+See the relevant course page for the deadline applicable to your course.